-Since ASCAP pioneered in the enforcement of performing rights against such infringers, its technique may be summarized first. practice appears not to have changed substantially from a description given in the Yale Law Journal 20 years ago, based on 1936 congressional hearings.\
+Since ASCAP pioneered in the enforcement of performing rights against such infringers, its technique may be summarized first.
+The practice appears not to have changed substantially from a description given in the Yale Law Journal 20 years ago, based on 1936 congressional hearings.

 When the society is informed through its extensive network of investigators throughout the country that some unlicensed theatre or cafe or hotel is using copyrighted music, it writes a letter informing the proprietor that he is violating the law and suggesting that he take out a license.
-The relevant sections of the copyright law are quoted, the leading cases cited, and the definition of "performance for profit" as laid down by the Supreme Court in Herbert v.
+The relevant sections of the copyright law are quoted, the leading cases cited, and the definition of "perform-ance for profit" as laid down by the Supreme Court in Herbert v.
 The Shanley Co., reported in full.
 If there is no response, additional letters in much the same tone follow, with perhaps more emphasis on the possibility of a suit.
 Finally, if the proprietor persists in disregarding these warnings, suit is brought for infringement.
 Realizing that under the minimum damage provision there can be no defense to this action, however, the proprietor will usually capitulate before trial and obtain a license from the Society.
-But even when judgment has been finally entered, the Society very rarely attempts to recover upon it, and generally compromises for the cost of a license to the infringer from the time the infringerment was first discovered plus the express of the investigation. ment was first discovered plus the expenses of the investigation and suit.22
+But even when judgment has been finally entered, the Society very rarely attempts to recover upon it, and generally compromises for the cost of a license to the infringer from the time the infringe-ment was first disputered plus the expression of the investigation of a license to the infringer. ment was first discovered plus the expenses of the investigation and suit.22